JSAbrahams/mamba/doc/error_handling.md

     # We can also have a function that raises multiple types of errors
     def h (x: Int): Int raises[MyErr, OtherErr] -> if x > 10 then MyErr("bigger than 10") else OtherErr("or not")

+We can also use the `Result` type to define a possible return type and error pair:

+    def g (x: Int): Result[Int, MyErr] -> if x is 10 then MyErr("x was 10") else x

+    # We can also have a function that raises multiple types of errors
+    def h (x: Int): Result[Int, [MyErr, OtherErr]] -> if x > 10 then MyErr("bigger than 10") else OtherErr("or not")

+The first way of writing is preferred, as this more clearly separates the return type and possible errors that may be raised.
+However, using Result may be better in some other situations.
+For instance, it allows us to use the type alias feature of the language, which can be convenient in certain situations, such as when we wish to enforce consistency.
+See "Types" for a more in-depth explanation.
+A trivial case would be:

+    type MyResult <- Result[Int, MyErr]

+    def g (x: Int): MyResult -> if x is 10 then MyErr("x was 10") else x

 Small side note: using the default behaviour feature of the language, we can rewrite `g` as such: